 In the opinion of the directors, the financial results of the Company during the financial year have not been substantially affected by any item, transaction or event of a material and unusual nature.

 DIVIDEND

-The dividend on ordinary shares paid or declared by the Company since the end of the previous financial year were as follow:
+No dividend has been paid or declared by the Company since the end of the previous financial year and the directors do not recommend any dividend for the current financial year.